Mercedes-Benz S-Class (W223)

-The Mercedes-Benz W223 is the seventh generation of the S-Class produced by Mercedes-Benz since 2020.
-It replaces the W222 S-Class which has been produced since 2013.
-The W223 SClass was unveiled on 2 September 2020.
+The Mercedes-Benz W223 is the seventh generation of the S-Class full-size luxury sedan, produced by Mercedes-Benz since 2020.
+It replaces the W222 S-Class which had been produced since 2013.

-Development and launch
+Design

 The W223 S-Class is based on the second-generation Modular Rear Architecture (MRA) platform and uses a four-link front suspension and multi-link independent rear suspension.
 Air suspension is standard and can automatically lower by 20 mm at 160 kph to increase stability.

 Compared to the previous generation W222 S-Class, rear headroom has increased by 16 mm and rear legroom has increased by 41 mm.
 Boot capacity has increased by 20 L to 550 L. The W223 directs heat from the engine to the wheel arches and underbody to improve airflow and has a drag coefficient of 0.22.

+At the launch, Mercedes-Benz announced that its V12 engine would be exclusive to Mercedes-Maybach S 680 4MATIC and that no coupé or convertible version of S-Class would be produced.
+At IAA 2021 in Munich, Mercedes-Benz revised its position to add the V12 engine to the Mercedes-Benz S-Class, S 680 Guard 4MATIC, ending the Mercedes-Maybach's exclusive use of V12 engine.